-The following list defines and/or describes key terms, concepts, and acronyms that appear in NETA's Personal Trainer Practice Analysis.
-Candidates should refer to this list of terms to gain greater understanding of the Practice Analysis and subject matter that may appear on the Personal Trainer Certification Exam.
+The following list defines and/or describes key terms, concepts, and acronyms that appear in NETA's Personal Trainer exam content outline.
+Candidates should refer to this list of terms to gain greater understanding of the exam content outline and subject matter that may appear on the Personal Trainer Certification Exam.